8 ways your money can work harder

 #1: Do Less, Multiply More

 The best thing is that you don't just have to grin and bear it.
 DBS offers a bank-and-earn account that helps you earn higher interest rates if you do more with us.
-(The basic thing to do is credit your salary into any DBS or POSB account.)
+(The basic thing to do is credit your salary and/or dividends into any DBS or POSB account.)

 Here’s where the “do-less” magic lies.
 There’s no minimum salary amount, no minimum credit card spend, and no minimum investment or insurance premium amount.
 And if you’re 29 and below, no minimum balance is required.

-If you've just entered the workforce or in your first job, this is a great way to put those everyday expenses to better use.
-We know that you're going to have to pay for transport, meals, insurance, and maybe even help subsidise your parents or help with the home loan.
+If you've just entered the workforce or are in your first job, this is a great way to put those everyday expenses to better use.
+We know that you're going to have to pay for transport, meals, insurance, and maybe even subsidise your parents or help with the home loan.
 Why not get something back in return?

 #2: Foreign currencies aren't just for overseas holidays